tetsufmbio/taxontree/README.md

 * **-db <database_name> Default: refseq_protein**

 BLAST-formatted database name.
-Work on -seqFile, -singleID, -blastFile and -listFile.
+It works on -seqFile, -singleID, -blastFile and -listFile.

 For Standalone protein BLAST search, provide the address and the name (without extension) of the database.
 Example: /home/user/taxontree/db, where db is the name of BLAST-formatted database.
-This option will only work if the database was generated using protein sequences from GenBank or Uniprot (using its FASTA-header pattern) and the option -parse_seqids on makeblastdb command (See details on README).
+This option will only work if the database was generated using sequences from GenBank or Uniprot (using its FASTA-header pattern) and the option -parse_seqids on makeblastdb command (See details on README).

 To request the BLAST search from NCBI server, you may choose one of these databases: